imanuelsteven/Aids-Prediction-Using-Machine-Learning/README.md

 - **Data Quality Check**: Recheck data integrity to make sure the inputs are valid and make sense.
 - **Try Ensemble Methods or Deep Learning Models**: If traditional ML models still underperform, try other techniques like stacking or neural nets.

+---
+## Conclusion
+This study explored the use of machine learning techniques to predict whether individuals living with HIV are at risk of progressing to AIDS.
+Using a comprehensive dataset containing clinical, demographic, and treatment-related attributes, multiple classification models were implemented and compared, including Logistic Regression, Random Forest, and XGBoost.

+Among the tested models, the **Random Forest classifier** demonstrated the **best overall performance**, achieving a **cross-validated F1 score of 0.7615** and a **test set F1 score of 0.50** for predicting positive AIDS cases.
+Despite being the top-performing model, the results indicate that the classifier still struggles to correctly identify infected individuals, as reflected in the relatively low precision and recall scores for the positive class.
+Furthermore, the overall accuracy of **68%** highlights room for improvement, particularly given the imbalanced nature of the dataset and the critical implications of misclassification in a healthcare context.

+To enhance predictive performance and address data imbalance, the study incorporated key data preparation steps such as log transformations, robust scaling, SMOTE oversampling, and Bayesian hyperparameter tuning.
+These steps aimed to reduce model bias and improve generalization, especially for minority class detection.

+In conclusion, while the Random Forest model provides a strong baseline, future work should focus on:

+* Integrating additional data sources to increase sample diversity,
+* Exploring advanced ensemble and deep learning models,
+* Refining feature engineering and selection techniques,
+* And improving interpretability to better support real-world clinical decisions.

+The findings underscore the potential of machine learning as a valuable tool for early AIDS prediction, which could support more proactive and targeted healthcare interventions for people living with HIV.